ALTRIN43/Tkinter/README.md

 2. Fill in the `Website` and `Email/Username` fields.
 3. Click **Generate Password** to create a secure password.
 4. Click **Add** to save the website, username, and password to `data.txt`.
+5. Add encryption for the `data.json` file for improved security.
+6. Search functionality to retrieve saved passwords.
 ---

 ## File Structure